everx-labs/TonNfcClientSwift/docs/FunctionsList.md

 - **setDeviceLabel(deviceLabel: String)**

     This function is used to set the device label.
-Now we do not use this device label stored in Coin Manager.
+Now we do not use this device label stored in CoinManager.

     *Arguments requirements:*